-- A few courses such as BIOST 590 Consulting require add codes for all students; in addition, independent study courses (BIOST 600, 700, 800) require a faculty code.
+BIOST 590 Consulting requires add codes for all students.
+Independent study courses (BIOST 600, 700, 800) require a faculty code.

-- To request an add code, see the contact information or method noted in the Time Schedule or MyPlan.
+To request an add code, see the contact information or method noted in the Time Schedule or MyPlan.
 Each department has their own contact or they may ask you to complete an add code survey.
 If no information is provided, for BIOST prefix courses, contact the Department of Biostatistics Curriculum Coordinator.
-Faculty codes for independent study are posted on the Student Advising Site under Modules (Progressing Through Your Degree).
-See more below regarding registering for independent study.

-- You may register for an independent study (BIOST 600A), often referred to as a reading credit.
+You may register for an independent study (BIOST 600A), often referred to as a reading credit.
 Some new students take a one-credit independent study with their academic advisor during their first quarter in the program.
-It is up to the student and the advisor to determine if this would be useful.
+It is up to you and your advisor to determine if this would be useful.

-- When you register for BIOST 600A, you will be asked for a faculty add code, and you will also be asked to enter the credits you are taking.
-Select the faculty member with whom you are working.
+When you register for BIOST 600A, you will be asked for a faculty code and the number of credits you are taking.
 Credit hours should be discussed with the faculty member, but in general, one credit is approximately 3 hours/week of study.